THEY CALLED ME ‘ONEDAY’…….

 My boss cleared his throat and said they needed my mum’s consent and blessing for me to donate some bone marrow to their son.
 At first, my mum was reluctant she could not believe that everything was as simple as me giving some fluid from my body to their son and he would get well.
 She wondered if she will ever see me again.
 But the reassuring voice of my boss and his wife put things in perspective and cleared up a few misconceptions.
 Anyway, she eventually signed the consent form.
 To compensate her, my boss gave her a cheque for half a million naira and promised to sponsor me to any level of education I desired.

 Three days later we were on a private plane.
 It was an air ambulance heading for New York, in the United States of America.
-As we landed, a helicopter flew us to Mount Sinai Beth Israel hospital.
+As we landed, a helicopter flew us to Mount Sinai Beth Israel Hospital.
 I had to redo the test, and they found me to be a perfect match.
 We got ready for the operation within 8 hours they were done.
 When I finally woke up, I was alone in my room surrounded by flowers, chocolate and thank you cards.
-I tried to get up, but I still felt weak from the anaesthesia.
+I tried to get up, but I still felt weak from the anesthesia.
 Eventually, I drifted back to sleep.

 That evening, my boss and his wife came to see me.
 They kissed and hugged me several times to express their happiness that the operation had been successful.
 My boss called my mum back in Nigeria.
 She was delighted everything had gone well and I was safe.
 She asked when I was coming back, and I said I don’t know, but will ask my boss.
 As soon as I dropped the phone, his wife said she had something to tell me.
 “We did promise our son that if he survived, he could have anything he wanted and he already asked for what he wanted.
 He wants us to adopt you, and send you to school.
 What do you think One Day?’’
 My boss added

 Wow!
 I couldn’t believe it, my mouth was ajar, “really” I asked.
 From a cook boy to an adopted son of an American rich couple.
-I had so many questions but I had to confirm one key question, “are you going to pay for my university in Nigeria, I asked”.
+I had so many questions, but I had to confirm one key question, “are you going to pay for my university in Nigeria, I asked”.
 “No son, we are going to pay for your university at New York University, here in America.
 You will stay here with us as our son’s brother.
-Part of you is already in him and that makes you brothers for life’.
-As I listened to him explain my new path in life, I got off the bed, laid on the cold floor and cried.
+Part of you is already in him and that makes you brothers for life.
+As I listened to him explain my new path in life, I got off the bed, lay on the cold floor and cried.

-After that life was great, I Wandeoluwa Babatope graduated from medical school, specialized and became one of the few doctors in the world who can perform surgery on a fetus.
+After that life was great, Wandeoluwa Babatope graduated from medical school, specialized and became one of the few doctors in the world who can perform surgery on a fetus.
 God Almighty turned my mourning into dancing and he lifted my sorrow.
 Paul understood how God makes a way when there seems to be no way when he wrote, “It is God who is at work in you, both to will and to do of His good pleasure.”
 (Phil.
 2:13, 14) In order to be more like Jesus Christ, we need to allow the Lord to motivate us and enable us to do the things that are humanly impossible.
-Know that the word of God and the Spirit of God are constantly at work in a believer to motivate and to enable one to accomplish all of God’s will for their life.
+Know that the word of God and the Spirit of God is constantly at work in a believer to motivate and to enable one to accomplish all of God’s will for their life.
 Allow the Lord to use other believers, service and personal devotions to transform you more into what God wants you to be.

 Have a blessed day.